lolchubbylol/mcp-power-guide/mcp.md

 1. **Efficiency Order** (Verified by testing):
    - Context7: 2-5k tokens for indexed libraries ✅
-   - GitMCP: 1-3k tokens for any GitHub repo ✅
+   - GitHub MCP: 1-3k tokens for any GitHub repo ✅
    - Crawl4AI: Would be 2-5k tokens but crawling broken ⚠️

 2. **Combined Workflow Example**: